sk1264/Tarot-Card-Game/README.md

 ## MVP Goals:
 1. Present a 79 card deck that is meant to be shuffled once clicked.
 2. A random 10 cards will then be generated.
-3. These 10 cards will be placed faced down on the table in the structure of a tarot card reading.
+3. These 10 cards will be placed faced down on the table in the structure of a Celtic Cross Card Spread tarot card reading.
 4. Click button to reveal the cards face up.
 5. The order of the cards will reveal the meaning of each card’s reading in its placement according to the structure in the interpretation section.
 6. There is one card amongst the 79 that is considered “cursed” - if said card is revealed, user has been cursed and entire reading is null and void.